rackerlabs/support-how-to/content/cloud-servers/how-to-run-chkdsk-in-windows.md

 ### What is `chkdsk`

-The name of the `chkdsk` command comes from "check disk".
-You can use this Microsoft&reg; Windows utility to analyze the integrity and reliability of systems storage devices.
-Originally intended for hard drives, you can use the command on any storage device that uses filesystem and formatting.
+The name of the `chkdsk` command comes from _check disk_.
+You can use this Microsoft&reg; Windows&reg; utility to analyze the integrity and reliability of systems storage devices.
+Originally intended for hard drives, you can use the command on any storage device that uses a filesystem and formatting.

-`chkdsk` performs the following actiities:
+`chkdsk` performs the following activities:

 - Checks the hard drive for potential failure due to read or write errors.
 - Repairs errors found by moving stored data to other areas of a drive, which are physical locations called sectors.
 - Attempts to salvage any bad or unreliable data stored in the sector and move it to another sector.
-The operation then marks the original sector as unusable and unavailable for the operating system to use.
+The operation then marks the original sector as unusable and unavailable for the operating system.
-- Scans the file system and analyzes the integrity of the files, file system, and file metadata on the drive.
+- Scans the filesystem and analyzes the integrity of the files, the filesystem, and the file metadata on the drive.
 - Fixes misaligned time stamps, file size data, and security flags on files on the drive.
 - Conducts a complete scan of the drive, accessing and testing every sector of the hardware.
 Because this method is a more thorough check, you should perform it in a maintenance window.
-The operation divides a hard drive into logical sectors, which are defined areas of the drive where a certain defined quantity of data will be stored.
+The operation divides a hard drive into logical sectors, which are defined areas of the drive where a certain defined quantity of data is stored.
   If sectors develop soft errors, the operation rewrites the data.

 ### Prerequisites

-Using `chkdsk` requires the administrator account.
+You must have an administrator account to use `chkdsk`.

-### Invoke Powershell or the command prompt
+### Invoke PowerShell or the command prompt

-To launch Windows PowerShell, use the following instructions:
+To launch Windows PowerShell&reg;, use the following instructions:

 1. Press the **Windows Key + X** to bring up the **power users** menu in the **Start** menu.
-2. Select Powershell from there or just type **powershell** at the **Start** menu.
+2. Select **PowerShell** from there or type **powershell** at the **Start** menu.
-3. Right-click the Powershell icon and launch it as Administrator.
+3. Right-click the PowerShell icon and launch it as administrator.

 To use the command prompt, perform the following steps:

 1. Click the **Windows** key and type **cmd**.
-2. Right-click the command prompt application and launch as Administrator.
+2. Right-click the command prompt application and launch as administrator.

 ### Invoke `chkdsk`

-To invoke the utility in read-only mode, enter `chkdsk`, followed by a space, then the letter of the drive you wish to examine.
-In this mode, you can use the utility safely on a active system because no changes or repairs occur. `chkdsk` simply runs in diagnosic mode and displays the results when completed.
+To invoke the utility in read-only mode, enter `chkdsk` followed by a space, and then the letter of the drive you wish to examine.
+In this mode, you can use the utility safely on an active system because no changes or repairs occur. `chkdsk` simply runs in diagnosic mode and displays the results when completed.
-Because the utility makes no changes, you don't need administration privileges.
-As a best practice, you should run `chkdsk` in this mode prior to adding arguments to repair.
-To run `chkdsk` on system drive “C:”, use `chkdsk c:`.
+Because the utility makes no changes, you don't need administrator privileges.
+As a best practice, you should run `chkdsk` in this mode before you add arguments to repair.
+To run `chkdsk` on system drive C:, use `chkdsk c:`.

 ### Commonly used parameters

+The following `chkdsk` parameters are most commonly used:

-**chkdsk C:**: Read-only check, displays errors found, no administrator privileges needed **chkdsk /f /v**: Runs after a reboot, checks and fixes errors, verbose mode **chkdsk /r**: Runs after reboot assumes functions of `/f`, relocates bad sectors
+-  **chkdsk C:**: Performs a read-only check, displays errors found, with no administrator privileges needed.
+-  **chkdsk /f /v**: Runs after a reboot, and checks and fixes errors, in verbose mode.
+-  **chkdsk /r**: Runs after reboot and assumes the functions of `/f`, relocates bad sectors.

 ### `chkdsk` operation and parameters

+The following description of the operations and parameters might help you with your use of `chkdsk`:

 **Syntax**: `chkdsk [drive:] [parameters]`